mayank-pant/GravelDB/README.md

 # GravelDB

 ## About:
 GravelDB is a key value, LSM based, RESP compliant, WAL enabled database written in Java.
-Gravel name is due to rough nature of the gravel stone as is this project.

 ## Contents
 - Overview